Holiday Traditions of Denmark - "Glædelig Jul og godt nytår"

 After the reformation in 1536, the Church tried to get rid of the old customs - pagan as well as catholic - and to Christianize Christmas.
 Even though people did not let go of their old traditions, some change took place during the next two centuries.
 Christmas remained the major holiday and a lot of preparations were made during December.
 In the countryside they butchered, baked, brewed and made candles and everything was cleaned inside as well as outside.
 Finally, everybody had their Christmas bath.
 Christmas was a time when people as well as animals were cared for.
 Sheaves were put in trees for the birds to eat and the domestic animals got a little extra in their cribs.
 Furthermore, all kind of work was banned during the holidays.
 Christmas gifts were not yet common even though it started to gain popularity in the cities, but servants and employees were given a bonus like big Christmas breads or small cakes of batter cooked over the fire in a special kind of pan.
-These cakes are called æbleskiver ("apple slices") and are still eaten at Christmas in Denmark along with a hot punch called glögg made of red wine, a squeeze of brandy or snaps and with rains and pieces of almond in it.
+These cakes are called "apple slices" (æbleskiver) and are still eaten at Christmas in Denmark along with a hot punch called glögg made of red wine, a squeeze of brandy or snaps and with raisins and pieces of almond in it.

 In those years, Christmas was recreated and made into a big event centered around the family.
 It was seen as a way to broaden the national awareness by strengthening our traditions and as an event the Danes could gather around.
 As a consequence a lot of new customs was introduced.

-First of all, the Christmas tree came along, decorated with paper decorations, fruit, sweets, candles and small Danish flags.
+Detail of a Typical Danish Christmas Tree First of all, the Christmas tree came along, decorated with paper decorations, fruit, sweets, candles and small Danish flags.
 The whole concept of Christmas trees was imported from Germany.
 Also, Christmas gifts became common along with Christmas cards and the Christmas "nisse," a small Danish mythical creature that you definitely want to stay best friends with, since he is able to control your fortune.
 Hence the tradition of putting porridge out for the nisse on Christmas Eve.
 The nisse was usually a small, old man with a white beard, dressed in a grey sweater, grey trousers, a red pixie cap, red stockings and wooden shoes.
 He was believed to live hundreds of years.
 As Christmas today is a family time, also the nisse has a family now.

 In the beginning of the 20th century, Santa Claus and the stories surrounding him came to Denmark from the USA.
 From Great Britain came the mistletoe and holly.
 After the Second World War the Christmas Calendar, the wreath of Advent and the Lucia parade was introduced, and Christmas as it is known today took shape.